Mathematics (MATH)

 MATH 1120 College Algebra (LEC 5.0)

 Contains the same topics as covered in Math 1140, and preceded by a thorough review of the basic principles of algebra.
-Prerequisite: By placement examination.
+Prerequisite: A grade of "C" or better in Math 1103; or by placement examination.

 MATH 1120 - MOTR MATH 130: Pre-Calculus Algebra